hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 ```
 The claim is available at `resource_access.<client_id>.roles` by default.
 This is only a convention, not the standard.
-The path to the claim should be configurable by the agent to avoid vendor lock.
+The path to the claim *should be configurable* by the agent to avoid vendor lock
+and remain agnostic to the IAM configuration.
 The agent checks the token to see if it contains the role `agent-admin`,
 then allows the admin-related operations to be performed.